Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/discussions-starting.md

 ### How Can I Create a New Discussion or Topic?

-Every owner or member of a Slingshot *Team* can create a new team discussion.
-The same goes for the *Organization* team's discussions.
+Every Owner or Member of a Slingshot *Team* can create a new discussion.
+The same goes for the discussions inside the *Organization* team.
 When it comes to *Project* discussions, they can be created by both project and team owners and members.

 In general, project and team discussions are *read only* for viewers.
-Team viewers, however, can create and participate in a *Project* discussion, if they are an owner or a member of this project.
+Viewers in a team, however, can create and reply to a *Project* discussion, if they are an owner or a member of this project.

 To **create a discussion**:
 1. Go to the **Discussions tab**.